dimasadryantos/workmotion/README.md

 3.Run mvn install -DskipTests in project directory cd workmotion/ (without test)

-4.Go to project and cd to target folder then execute application jar : java -jar hrapplication-0.0.1-SNAPSHOT.jar
+4.to run springboot app Go to project and cd to target folder then execute application jar : java -jar hrapplication-0.0.1-SNAPSHOT.jar(result build from mvn install above)

 5.there are two way to test the endpoints first using postman and using integration test that i have provided